Joyas de Panama: The Revival of Panama's Premium Cigar Heritage and Cultural Legacy in Volcanic Coclé

 Source: Traditional Cuban Tobacco Processing Methods

-Panama's position below the hurricane belt provides 99% harvest reliability compared to 85% in Caribbean tobacco regions
+Panama's location provides 99% harvest reliability compared to 85% in hurricane-prone Caribbean tobacco regions

 Source: Central American Agricultural Climate Data